MarkBennett/simple-server/README.md

 # simple-server

-Runs a simple webserver on port 80
+Runs a simple webserver on port 80.

+I use this for demoing small docker setups where a webserver is needed.